Description & Learning Objectives

 Dr. Crystal Draper, DC

-CCA Senior Manager of Professional Practice
+CCA Director of Professional Practice

-Dr. Draper is the Senior Manager of Professional Practice at the Canadian Chiropractic Association (CCA).
+Dr. Draper is the Director of Professional Practice at the Canadian Chiropractic Association (CCA).
 She holds a Bachelor of Arts and Science Degree in Human Kinetics and Developmental Psychology from the University of Guelph and is a graduate of the Canadian Memorial Chiropractic College (CMCC).
 In addition to her work at the CCA, she practices downtown Toronto at a family-based interdisciplinary clinic, focusing on pregnancy and postpartum care.
 Before joining the CCA, Dr. Draper was a faculty member and course coordinator for Clinical Diagnosis and Female Care and taught within the Chiropractic Techniques and Chiropractic Principles departments at CMCC.
 She has a number of peer-reviewed journal articles and has presented research at various conferences.